atropos-null/LS/py120/py120_workingdoc.md

 <a name="top"></a>

-## Notes from Object Oriented Programming with Python Book

 - [Notes from Object Oriented Programming with Python Book](#notes-from-object-oriented-programming-with-Python-Book)
 - [Flexible by Design: Advocating Composition Over Inheritance in Python](#flexible-by-design-advocating-composition-over-inheritance-in-python)
 - [Attributes and Properties](#attributes-and-properties)